marcforn/kmm-demo/Readme.md

 ### CustomException on Domain Layer [Pending Framework Update]:
 The only way to populate to domain layer Custom Exception was adding @ExperimentalStdlibApi to all classes propagating the Exception.
 Review in the future the compatibility.

-### Context Injection [FAILED]:
-Could not inject Application context as Typealias, does not work together with the current version of KOIN.

 ### Bluetooth Integration [iOS]:
 Pending to test in Real iOS device